 3.4 The Haymarket.

-“From 1880 on, I became wholly engrossed in the labour movement……..The workers asked only for bread and a shortening of the long hours of toil.
+“From 1880 on, I became wholly engrossed in the labour movement… The workers asked only for bread and a shortening of the long hours of toil.
 The agitators gave them visions.
 The police gave them clubs”Mary Harris – Mother Jones

-Only a few thousand turned up and everything was calm until near the close of the meeting when a bomb was thrown at nearby policemen from an upstairs window which killed a policeman and led to wild shooting by the group of police present.
-(Some witnesses contended that it was this wild shooting which caused the deaths of six more policemen and several people in the crowd.
+Only a few thousand turned up to what was a badly organised affair.
+Everything appeared normal until near the close of the meeting when a bomb was thrown at nearby policemen from an upstairs window.
+The explosion killed a policeman, wounded those nearby and led to wild shooting by the group of police present.
+Some witnesses contended that it was this wild shooting that caused the deaths of six more policemen and several people in the crowd.

 In spite of huge political differences between “the small groups” of anarchists in Chicago and the wider labour movement represented by the Knights of Labour, scare tactics of the State authorities, organised industrial corporations, businessmen and sections of the media seized the opportunity to attack all organised labour.

-Even Mother Jones in her autobiography stated the obvious
+Mother Jones in her autobiography stated the obvious

 “The employers used the cry of anarchism to kill the movement, a person who believed in the eight hour working day was, they said, an enemy to his country, a traitor, an anarchist”.Mother Jones